GriffithUniLibrary/research-data-management/content/3-Ethics and research data.md

 4. Access by interested parties

-## Section 3: Responsibilities for Researchers​
+## Section 3: Responsibilities for Researchers

 Generally, your responsibilities as a researcher are to: